tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Replace "U0x46d0x81d" with your capture device's card name in ALSA.
 You can use arecord -L to list all the capture devices detected by ALSA.

-> Internal Microphone not working
+> Internal microphone not working

 First make sure all the volume levels are up under recording in alsamixer.
 In my case adding the following option to /etc/sound.conf and reloading the snd-* module produced a new volume setting called Capture which was capturing for the internal mic.
 For eg, for snd-hda-intel add

     options snd-hda-intel enable_msi=1

 Then reload the module (as below), up the recording volume of Capture and then test.

     # rmmod snd-hda-intel && modprobe snd-hda-intel

-> No Sound with Onboard Intel Sound Card
+> No sound with onboard Intel sound card

 There may be a problem with two conflicting modules loaded, namely snd_intel8x0 and snd_intel8x0m.
 In this case, blacklist snd_intel8x0m: